2022 NBA Finals: Redesigned logo and trophy

 On April 13, the NBA released a reimagined version of the classic NBA Finals wordmark that was used between 1986 and 1995 and from 2004 to 2017.
 The new logo also features a depiction of the Larry O'Brien Championship Trophy in the background.

 The NBA then announced on May 12 that the Larry O'Brien Championship Trophy and the Bill Russell NBA Finals Most Valuable Player Trophy have also been redesigned.
 Among the new changes to the Larry O'Brien Trophy, its base now consists of two disks that list the names of all the previous winning teams.
 The Bill Russell Trophy has been changed from a gold ball and silver net to primarily gold with silver accents.

-With NBA commissioner Adam Silver missing games 5 and 6 due to the league’s health and safety protocols, the Larry O’Brien Trophy was presented to the Warriors by deputy commissioner Mark Tatum instead.
+With NBA commissioner Adam Silver missing games 5 and 6 due to the league's health and safety protocols, the Larry O'Brien Trophy was presented to the Warriors by deputy commissioner Mark Tatum instead.

 Media coverage

-The Finals was televised in the United States by ABC for the 20th consecutive year.
+The Finals was televised in the United States by ABC (which included local affiliates WCVB-TV in Boston and KGO-TV in San Francisco) for the 20th consecutive year.

 Lead play-by-play announcer Mike Breen and lead analyst Jeff Van Gundy both missed Game 1 due to COVID-19 protocols.
 ESPN's No. 2 play-by-play announcer, Mark Jones, filled in for Breen during games 1 and 2.
 Jones, Mark Jackson and Lisa Salters made history in Game 1 as the first all-African American broadcast team to cover an NBA Finals game.
 Van Gundy returned to the broadcast booth for Game 2, followed by Breen in Game 3.

 ESPN put together a Megacast option for Game 1 called NBA Finals: Celebrating 75, hosted by Michael Eaves alongside New Orleans Pelicans guard CJ McCollum and Tim Legler.
 It was broadcast on ESPN2 due to ESPN's commitments to have the Women's College World Series on the main network.